L3Ms -- Lagrange Large Language Models

-Our goal is to reduce the task objective in \cref{eq:sft} for the LLM to solve the intended task, while also enabling custom alignment by having the LLM meet the application-specific minimum requirements on different preference rewards.
+Our goal is to reduce the task objective for the LLM to solve the task of interest while also enabling custom alignment by having the LLM meet the application-specific minimum requirements on different preference rewards.
 To do so, we propose the constrained optimization problem:

-Here, the objective is the same as the task objective in SFT, and the constraints are enforced to satisfy the custom requirements; this merges the SFT and alignment stages.
-The $b_{i}$'s signify the minimum baselines for each preference reward function $r_{i} ( \cdot )$ and the constraints are enforced on average.
+Here, the objective is the same as that of SFT in \cref{eq:sft}, and the constraints are enforced to satisfy the custom requirements; this merges the SFT and alignment stages.
+The $b_{i}$'s signify the minimum baselines for each preference reward function $r_{i} ( \cdot )$, and the constraints are enforced on average.

 Compared to the previous approach, we no longer rely on heuristics to find a set of weights $\alpha_{i}$'s to satisfy the minimum requirements; we can do so directly through the constraints.
 Furthermore, with the same objective as SFT, we can directly maintain task performance without any deviation penalty.
 Additionally, note that whenever a constraint is satisfied, its influence vanishes.
-For instance, if the LLM is naturally harmless and $r_{\text{harmless}} ( y | x ) \geq b_{\text{harmless}}$, then the constraint is not active and the LLM will not be penalized.
-Conversely, the previous approach would further penalize the LLM.
+For example, if the LLM is naturally harmless and $r_{\text{harmless}} ( y | x ) > b_{\text{harmless}}$, then the constraint is not active, and the LLM will not be penalized.
+In contrast, the previous approach would further penalize the LLM.